The 8 Best Golf Iron Shafts

 Length

-The length of your iron shafts will be determined by the length of your other clubs.
+The length of your other clubs will determine the length of your iron shafts.
 Having a smooth transition from club to club is crucial to creating a consistent and repeatable swing.

-Most iron shafts come stock length so getting them cut down is relatively easy.
+Most iron shafts come in stock length, so cutting them down is relatively easy.
 If you require longer iron shafts, you may have to special order them.
-While you might think it’s too much trouble to order longer shafts, just think of all the frustration, you’ll save by doing so over the next few years of having them.
+While you might think it’s too much trouble to order longer shafts, just think of all the frustration you’ll save by doing so over the next few years of having them.

 Graphite vs. Steel